-Employee Appreciation Day is right around the corner, March 6th to be exact, and you may be thinking to yourself “Is this even a real holiday?
+Employee Appreciation Day is right around the corner, and you may be thinking to yourself “Is this even a real holiday?
 Does my company even know it exists?”

 You’re not the only one with this thought, but it serves as a great reminder to do something we often forget: appreciate one another.
 Whether you’ve just started at a new job or have been working there for years, we all want to feel like what we’re doing matters.
 Knowing our work is valued inspires us to keep pushing the dial, which is ultimately what keeps businesses going.